swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 <a name="changes-between-versions"></a>
 ## 7. Changes between versions

+**Changes between version 1.4 and 1.5:**

+- Links in the appendix pointed to a draft version of the schema.
+This was fixed.

 **Changes between version 1.3 and 1.4:**

 - In section 3.2, "Element SignResponseExtension", the requirement for the `Request` element was changed so that it is optional to include even if the signature was successful.